 A resident research project is required to graduate from the program which must be presented at some point throughout residency.
-Resident research is supported by Grand Rapids Medical Education Partners and the OB/GYN Department.
+Resident research is supported by GME Research Department and the OB/GYN Department.
 Financial support can be requested from the Research and Institutional Review Board.
 There is financial support available for resident projects.
 Residents are also involved in multi-institutional studies via our affiliation with Michigan State University and the VanAndel Institute.

 We have a variety of awards which recognize both residents and faculty.